Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 3. Veg Out

-Take a classic comfort food dish, and pile on the veggies.
-This strategy can reduce the number of calories in the dish, and increase your load of fiber for satiety.
-Start with cutting out half the pasta from your lasagna by layering in more vegetables.
-Toss in an extra serving of vegetables in your chili.
+Take a classic comfort food dish, and just pile on the veggies!
+Leeks, cauliflower, peas, zucchini and more!
+This strategy can reduce the number of calories in the dish, increase fiber for satiety, and boost micronutrients and phytochemicals in your diet.
+Try tricks like cutting out half the pasta from your lasagna by layering in more vegetables.
+Toss in an extra serving of vegetables into your chili.
+Or add peas to your Vegan Mac & Cheese.

 Green Bean Mushroom Pot Pies with Mashed Potatoes

-It’s not that carbs are bad for you, it’s just that many classic comfort foods contain a hefty serving of them—plus these carb sources are often found in their highly refined forms, such as pasta and breads made with refined wheat.
-Just picture piles of spaghetti noodles in spaghetti Bolognese and layers of white bread in a club sandwich and you’ll see what I’m talking about.
-Cut your portions of pasta in half by “beefing” up more vegetables in your recipe and include a thin layer of mashed potatoes on your pot pie (check out my Veggie Pot Pie).
+Listen up!
+It’s not that carbs are bad for you, it’s just that many classic comfort foods contain multiple servings of them—plus these carb sources may be found in their highly refined forms, such as breads made with refined wheat.
+Just picture piles of spaghetti noodles in a serving of spaghetti Bolognese and layers of white bread in a club sandwich and you’ll see what I’m talking about.
+You can easily moderate your portions of pasta by adding more vegetables to your recipe, and including a thin layer of mashed potatoes on your pot pie instead of a mountain (check out my Veggie Pot Pie).

 5. Lighten Up Your Classic Sandwich

-You can turn that greasy burger or grilled sandwich melt into something altogether more healthful (and delicious!) with a little creativity.
-Swap the beef burger for my Farro Bean Burger (pictured above).
-Or fill your sandwich with something unique and different, such as Sriracha-baked tofu, tomatoes, and greens.
+You can turn that high-fat burger or grilled sandwich melt into something a bit more light and healthful (plus delicious!) with a little creativity.
+Swap the beef burger for my nutrient-rich Farro Bean Burger (pictured above).
+Or fill your sandwich with whole plant foods, such as Sriracha-baked tofu, tomatoes, and greens.
+Don’t forget to use whole grain breads, too!

 Leave a Reply